timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part A-General Provisions/CHAPTER 21-GENERAL.md

     * (D) To provide for a sufficient number of Coast Guard marine safety personnel, and provide adequate facilities and equipment to carry out the functions referred to in section 93(c) of title 14.

-  * (2) RESOURCE NEEDS.—The strategy and triennial plans shall include estimates of—
+  * (2) RESOURCE NEEDS.—The 5-year strategy and plan shall include estimates of—

-    * (A) the funds and staff resources needed to accomplish each activity included in the strategy and plans; and
+    * (A) the funds and staff resources needed to accomplish each activity included in the strategy and plan; and

     * (B) the staff skills and training needed for timely and effective accomplishment of each goal.

-* (c) SUBMISSION WITH THE PRESIDENT'S BUDGET.—Beginning with fiscal year 2020 and triennially thereafter, the Secretary shall submit to Congress the strategy and triennial plan not later than 60 days following the transmission of the President's budget submission under section 1105 of title 31.
+* (c) SUBMISSION WITH THE PRESIDENT'S BUDGET.—Not later than 5 years after the date of the enactment of the Elijah E. Cummings Coast Guard Authorization Act of 2020, and every 5 years thereafter, the Secretary shall submit to Congress the strategy and plan not later than 60 days following the transmission of the President's budget submission under section 1105 of title 31.

 * (d) ACHIEVEMENT OF GOALS.—

-  * (1) PROGRESS ASSESSMENT.—No less frequently than semiannually, the Commandant shall assess the progress of the Coast Guard toward achieving the goals set forth in subsection (b).
+  * (1) PROGRESS ASSESSMENT.—In conjunction with the submission of the 5-year strategy and plan, the Commandant shall assess the progress of the Coast Guard toward achieving the goals set forth in subsection (b).
 The Commandant shall convey the Commandant's assessment to the employees of the marine safety workforce and shall identify any deficiencies that should be remedied before the next progress assessment.

-  * (2) REPORT TO CONGRESS.—The Secretary shall report triennially to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate—
+  * (2) PERIODIC BRIEFINGS.—The Secretary shall periodically brief the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representative—

-    * (A) on the performance of the marine safety program in achieving the goals of the marine safety strategy and annual plan under subsection (a) for the year covered by the report;
+    * (A) on the performance of the marine safety program in achieving the goals of the marine safety strategy and plan under subsection (a) for the period covered by the briefing;

     * (B) on the program's mission performance in achieving numerical measurable goals established under subsection (b), including—

       * (i) the number of civilian and military Coast Guard personnel assigned to marine safety positions; and

-      * (ii) an identification of marine safety positions that are understaffed to meet the workload required to accomplish each activity included in the strategy and plans under subsection (a); and
+      * (ii) an identification of marine safety positions that are understaffed to meet the workload required to accomplish each activity included in the strategy and plan under subsection (a); and

     * (C) recommendations on how to improve performance of the program.